KoljaB/LocalAIVoiceChat/README.md

 This software is in an experimental alpha state and does not provide production ready stability.
 The current XTTS model used for synthesis still has glitches and also Zephyr - while really good for a 7B model - of course can not compete with the answer quality of GPT 4, Claude or Perplexity.

-Please take this as a first attempt to providing an early version of a local realtime chatbot.
+Please take this as a first attempt to provide an early version of a local realtime chatbot.

 ## Setup Instructions